t288matt/vatsim-chaos/README.md

 3. **Avoid letting SimBrief insert intermediate altitude changes** during cruise
 4. **Review the flight plan** to ensure altitude changes match expected pilot behavior

-### Critical: Conflict Generation Based on SimBrief Data
+### Critical: Conflict Analysis Based on SimBrief Data

 **All conflict detection in this system is based explicitly on the climb profiles and altitudes from SimBrief XML files.** The system reads the exact altitude values and timing from your SimBrief flight plans to determine when and where aircraft will conflict.